Quansight/Quansight-website/apps/labs/posts/sparse-array-ecosystem.md

 ### Honorable Mentions

-There are a number of honorable mentions that never managed to gain enough traction to be included in this list:
+There are a number of honorable mentions that haven't managed to gain enough traction to be included in this list:

 - [**`jax.experimental.sparse`**](https://jax.readthedocs.io/en/latest/jax.experimental.sparse.html): A forward-thinking sparse array module based on the [MLIR sparse tensor dialect](https://mlir.llvm.org/docs/Dialects/SparseTensorOps/).
 - [**`pysparse`**](https://pysparse.sourceforge.net/): Not to be confused with `sparse`, this was a package that didn't take off, but has a rather common name.